National and University Library

 NUK is experienced in international cooperation activity, attending and contributing to international conferences, participating in various international boards and collaborating in various international projects.
 It conducts interlibrary lending with partners such as BL DSC (ARTEmail), DBI-Link, Subito, OCLC (Prism), CNRS (INIST) and Proquest (PhD, MA theses) and exchanges with the EU, UNESCO and the UN.
 Cooperation has been particularly active with Czech and Danish national libraries.
 NUK librarians have held internships at the University of Wisconsin, USA; the City University of London; and the University of Illinois, USA; while librarians from Russia, Albania, Croatia, Bosnia and Herzegovina, Serbia and Montenegro have conducted internships at NUK.

-NUK is a coordinator of COSEC (Slovenian Consortium for licensed e-resources, and a member of EIFL since 2003.
+NUK is a coordinator of COSEC (Slovenian Consortium for licensed e-resources) and, since 2003, a member of EIFL.

 NUK is involved in EU projects such as TEL, PAPYLUM, EURECA and LEAF, and in some Central and Eastern European projects concerned with cataloguing, performance evaluation and the preparation of a multilingual dictionary of library terms (5,500 entries in 16 European languages).
 In 2001, NUK organised the first TEL European Library Seminar and the IFLA Seminar on Interlibrary Loans and Document Supply, which involved 150 experts from 33 countries.
 NUK is a member of IFLA, LIBER, FID, ALA, ELAG, ASIS, IAML, ISSN, ISBN, ISN, OCLC, the Conference of European National Librarians (CENL) and the European Commission on Preservation and Access (ECPA).
 Co-operation with the British Library and the Library Association in the United Kingdom is currently being developed.

 Most of the NUK's efforts are related to the process of digitalisation.
 NUK is the national representative in the Europeana (European digital library network) project, and has engaged in partnerships such as the eBooks on Demand (EOD): a European digitization service, funded through the Digitization on Demand project by European Union (2006–2008) and the EU Culture programme (2009–2013).